kjenzri/frontend-mentor-challenges/workit-landing-page/README.md

 ## What I learned

-The more important knowledge that I've acquired is about position relative and absolute
+The more important knowledge that I've acquired is about position relative and absolute, use ::before pseudo-element to create curved border and to customize list marker.

 ## Author